 Engaging in our communities beyond 3M is an important aspect of what we do.
 Being involved in the communities where we work and live helps us give to others and learn from others, and fuels our passion to improve every life.
 By embracing diversity in these opportunities, we’re also building 3M’s visibility as a great place for all types of people to work.

-corporate Vision and Strategies.
+3M’s Employee Resource Networks (ERNs) are employee-led groups that serve as an integral part of recruiting, engaging and retaining diverse talent and mindsets aligned with our corporate Vision and Strategies.
 3M ERNs give employees the opportunity to enhance their leadership skills and collaborate across cultures, lifestyles and genders.
 These communities work with our businesses to provide relevant customer insights that can expand our marketplace reach.
 Our ERNs partner with 3M businesses to tackle specific business challenges, often with impressive results.
 Many of our ERNs are able to identify significant market potential in specific customer segments – some of which include millions of current or potential customers.
 Ultimately, these groups work to help us achieve our goal of reflecting the diversity of our global customers, suppliers and channel partners.

 To help ensure our workforce is representative of our communities and customers, we: